mayor167/ASSIGNMENTS/WEEK3/README.md

+This folder/directory is for week 3 Assignment

-This folder/directory contains video 13 - 20 in form of css and html files
+It contains video 13 - 20

+It also contain css and html files